tidymodels/recipes/tests/testthat/_snaps/spatialsign.md

       predictor: 5

       -- Operations
-      * Centering for: carbon, hydrogen
+      * Centering for: carbon and hydrogen
-      * Scaling for: carbon, hydrogen
+      * Scaling for: carbon and hydrogen
-      * Spatial sign on: carbon, hydrogen
+      * Spatial sign on: carbon and hydrogen

 ---